waltersmac/Predicting-AirBnB-Prices/README.md

 - What is the average price for the different location?

 **Question 2**
-- What types of amenities are included in a listing?
+- What types of verifications are hosts using?
+How long did it take them to respond?

 **Question 3**
 - What features assist in obtaining a good review score?